-Humminbird offers a wide assortment of accessories that complement and expand the capability of your new 4255X.
-These accessories are designed with the same high standards.
+Humminbird offers a wide assortment of accessories that complement and expand the capability of your new 150SX.
+These accessories are designed with the same high standards and are backed by the same one-year warranty.
 The Humminbird Accessory catalog included with your unit contains descriptions of the many accessories available and ordering information.
-All Humminbird accessories are available through your full-service Humminbird dealer.
+All Humminbird accessories are available through your full-service Humminbird dealer or factory direct through our number listed in the Customer Support section.